 - Any supplemental information required by the specific program, such as resumes, writing samples, letters of intent, etc. (List of supplemental information required by each program)

-Students who intend to enroll full-time (at least nine (9) hours each Fall and Spring semester) are eligible to apply for the assistantships and fellowships that are coordinated through the Graduate School.
+Students who intend to enroll in a main campus program full-time (at least nine (9) hours each Fall and Spring semester) are eligible to apply for graduate assistantships and fellowships that are coordinated through the Graduate School.
 If you indicate that you intend full-time enrollment:

 - You will be asked whether you wish to apply for a scholarship and then prompted to upload an essay later in the process.
 The 500 word essay should be in a .doc, .docx or .pdf file (.pdf preferred), and the topic is: Describe the importance of a graduate education in relationship to your career goals.
 Please note that the program to which you are applying may also have scholarship funds; don't forget to ask the program director!
 A partial list of scholarships is available on-line.
 (List of Scholarships)